hyperledger-archives/caliper/doc/Architecture.md

   * others : to be implemented.
 ### Master Process

 The default test flow contains three stages.
-The first is 'preparing' stage, in this stage, the application create and initialize a blockchain object with the configuration file, deploy smart contracts as specified in the configuration and start a monitor object to monitoring resource consumption of backend's blockchain system.
+The first is 'preparing' stage, in this stage, the application create and initialize a blockchain object with the configuration file, deploy smart contracts as specified in the configuration and start a monitor object to monitoring resource consumption of backend blockchain system.

 The second stage is 'testing' stage.
 The application start a loop to do the test according to the *test* argument.
 In each test round, multiple child processes are forked to perform the task.
 Testing results from each child process are recorded for later use.